github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph.md

 - View and update vulnerable dependencies for your repository.
 For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies)."{% ifversion fpt or ghes > 3.1 or ghec %}
 - See information about vulnerable dependencies in pull requests.
 For more information, see "[Reviewing dependency changes in a pull request](/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-dependency-changes-in-a-pull-request)."{% endif %}

-## Enabling the dependency graph

-{% ifversion fpt or ghec %}To generate a dependency graph, {% data variables.product.product_name %} needs read-only access to the dependency manifest and lock files for a repository.
-The dependency graph is automatically generated for all public repositories and you can choose to enable it for private repositories.
-For information about enabling or disabling it for private repositories, see "[Exploring the dependencies of a repository](/github/visualizing-repository-data-with-graphs/exploring-the-dependencies-of-a-repository)."{% endif %}

-{% ifversion ghes %}If the dependency graph is not available in your system, your enterprise owner can enable the dependency graph.
-For more information, see "[Enabling the dependency graph for your enterprise](/admin/code-security/managing-supply-chain-security-for-your-enterprise/enabling-the-dependency-graph-for-your-enterprise)."{% endif %}

-{% ifversion fpt or ghec or ghes %}When the dependency graph is first enabled, {% endif %}{% data variables.product.product_name %} immediately parses manifest and lock files for supported ecosystems.
-The graph is usually populated within minutes but this may take longer for repositories with many dependencies.
-Once enabled, the graph is automatically updated with every push to the repository{% ifversion fpt or ghec %} and every push to other repositories in the graph{% endif %}.

 ## Supported package ecosystems

 The recommended formats explicitly define which versions are used for all direct and all indirect dependencies.
 If you use these formats, your dependency graph is more accurate.
 It also reflects the current build set up and enables the dependency graph to report vulnerabilities in both direct and indirect dependencies.{% ifversion fpt or ghec %} Indirect dependencies that are inferred from a manifest file (or equivalent) are excluded from the checks for vulnerable dependencies.{% endif %}